bbrener1/rusty_axe/README.md

 ## Installation

-Installation is currently by cloning the repo, but an installer is in the works.
+Installation is currently by pip -install of the sdist file located in this repo under /dist.

+A conda installer is forthcoming, as is a pypi upload.